Utah monolith: Removal

-The BLM in Utah released a statement on the agency Facebook page on November 28, 2020, saying they did not remove the monolith, and because the structure is considered private property they would not investigate it further, leaving it to the local sheriff's office.
-The local San Juan County Sheriff's Office said they could not devote the resources, although they did post a Most Wanted poster on their Facebook page.
-On November 30, 2020, authorities reversed their initial decision, and planned a joint investigation with the Bureau of Land Management.
-Alan Freestone, chief deputy in San Juan County, confirmed on December 1, stating: "I know they have some leads, and that's all we are saying right now."
+The BLM denied involvement in the monolith's removal, which it described as private property, and said that it would leave any further investigation to the local sheriff's office.
+On November 29, the local San Juan County Sheriff's Office said they could not devote the resources, although they did post a "Most Wanted" list with pictures of several aliens on their Facebook page.
+On November 30, authorities reversed their initial decision and announced a joint investigation with the BLM.
+Chief deputy Alan Freestone told The New York Times: "I know they have some leads, and that's all we are saying right now."
+Officials said they could not investigate the removal as stolen property because nobody had claimed the monolith as their property.
+(Note: Lewis suggested that the group might have faced charges of obstruction of justice because the monolith was considered part of an ongoing investigation.)